 What Is Demerol?

 Demerol is a powerful and highly addictive narcotic painkiller that often goes by its generic name meperidine.
-Although less known than other types of prescription and synthetic opioids, such as oxycodone, hydrocodone or fentanyl, Demerol has a high potential for diversion, misuse subsequent dependency.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) estimates that over 100,000 people misuse Demerol every year and that, while lesser reported than other types of opioids, it is a heavy contributor to the uptick in overall opioid fatalities driven by prescription varieties.
-Then National Institute on Drug Abuse reports that 46, 802 Americans died from opioid overdose in 2018, 14,975 of which were attributable to prescriptions.
+Although less known than other types of prescription and synthetic opioids, such as oxycodone, hydrocodone, or fentanyl, Demerol has a high potential for diversion, misuse, and subsequent dependency.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) estimates that a significant number of people misuse Demerol every year and that, while less reported than other types of opioids, it is a heavy contributor to the uptick in overall opioid fatalities driven by prescription varieties.
+The National Institute on Drug Abuse reports that 46,802 Americans died from opioid overdose in 2018, 14,975 of which were attributable to prescriptions.

 Demerol Dos and Don’ts: What Is Meperidine Used For?